 Amplifying post-lockdown guidelines to the workforce

-Not only were Pitacs Limited able to use their HR admin tools to effectively communicate with their furloughed workforce during the lockdown, these tools also helped them to quickly and effeciently communicate new rules around returning to work once the lockdown was eased.
+Not only were Pitacs Limited able to use their HR admin tools to effectively communicate with their furloughed workforce during the lockdown, these tools also helped them to quickly and efficiently communicate new rules around returning to work once the lockdown was eased.
 Social distancing guidelines and other pandemic-related measures required for staff returning to the office and warehouse helped to ensure a safe working environment.

-Pitacs’ proactive approach ensured that the company were fully operational following the lockdown, achieving their highest ever turn-over for the month of July, 2020.
+Pitacs’ proactive approach ensured that the company were fully operational following the lockdown, achieving their highest ever turnover for the month of July 2020.
 Through the application of HR admin tools, the company was able to address its core concerns of reducing time spent on admin and HR tasks, increasing engagement across the workforce, and unifying employees split between head office and the warehouse team.